The Ultimate In Birding Tours

 We will then drive up the spectacular Durango Highway to our base in the La Capilla del Taxte area, positioned on the Tropic of Cancer, for a three nights stay.

-En-route we may well see Turkey and Black Vultures, Harris’s and Red-tailed Hawks, White-tailed Kite and the near-endemic Thick-billed Kingbird, whilst the endemic White-naped Swift is sometimes not uncommon in this area, although rather unpredictable in its appearance.
+En route we may well see Turkey and Black Vultures, Harris’s and Red-tailed Hawks, White-tailed Kite and the near-endemic Thick-billed Kingbird, whilst the endemic White-naped Swift is sometimes not uncommon in this area, although rather unpredictable in its appearance.

 Western Mexico: Days 3-4 The focus of our attention whilst we are in the Sierra Madre Occidental will be Barranca Rancho Liebre, one of western Mexico’s most celebrated birding localities.
 The scenery in this part of the mountains is quite stunning.
 Pine forest covers the summit ridges whilst far below, in the bottom of the barranca, subtropical woodland flourishes.
 Sheer cliffs divide the ‘northern’ pine woodland avifauna from the much more tropical avifauna found lower down, creating a remarkable diversity within a small area.